Tchernobil21/ExtendedCommandParser/README.md

 # Go further

-You can also extend Validator to create your own, a good advice would be to look the code of Validator, BoolValidator (which is quite simple), and BasicParseResult.
-By extending Validator you can set your own constraints, and parse directly into a specific object.
+You can also extend Validator to create your own, a good advice would be to look the code of Validator, BooleanValidator (which is quite simple), and BasicValidator.
+By extending BasicValidator you can set your own constraints, and parse directly into a specific object.

+# TODO

+- C++ 11 version.